 | Best for | API integrations, automation, fixed-IP allowlisting | Account nurturing, stores, payments, AI tools | Account creation, scraping, ad verification |

 The pattern is simple.
 More authentic means more expensive and slower.
-Datacenter is the fast and cheap end, rotating residential is the most authentic end, and static residential is the balance point between them.
+Datacenter is the fast and cheap end, residential is the most authentic end, and ISP is the balance point between them.

 A datacenter IP comes from servers hosted in commercial datacenters.
 In public registries such as ARIN whois, these IP ranges are registered to hosting companies, so any website can identify them as server traffic in milliseconds.